Saint-Romain

 Food pairings

-Ideal with raw fishes, grilled poultry or soft cheese as Camembert.
+Ideal with raw fish, grilled poultry breasts or soft cheese like Camembert or Brie.

 temperature